RandomMaerks/Overused-Grotesk/README.md

 - Building more accented letters (Latin-specific)
 - More currency symbols
 - New widths?
 Compressed + Condensed + Extended + ExtraExtended (build Compressed & ExtraExtended then just interpolate from there)
-- Italics, definitely.
-Just need to make the Upright version first.
 - Hinting (might just use ttfautohint)
 - Webfont support + css code
 - New styles?
 Mono, Text, Micro? maybe not yet